lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 Here, the rendered template shows "Waiting for promise to resolve," followed by the resolved value of the promise, whenever it resolves.

 Asynchronous directives often need to subscribe to external resources.
 To prevent memory leaks it is common for asynchronous directives to need to unsubscribe or dispose of resources when the directive instance is no longer in use.
-For this purpose, `DisconnectableDirective` provides the following extra lifecycle:
+For this purpose, `DisconnectableDirective` provides the following extra lifecycle callbacks:

 * `disconnected()`: Called when a directive is no longer in use.
 Directive instances are disconnected when the value of a given expression no longer resolves to the same directive, or if the subtree the directive was contained in was removed from the DOM.
-* `reconneccted()`: Because DOM subtrees can be temporarily disconnected and then reconnected again later when e.g. DOM is moved or for optimizations like DOM caching, a disconnected directive may need to react to being re-connected.
+* `reconnected()`: Because DOM subtrees can be temporarily disconnected and then reconnected again later (for example, when DOM is moved) a disconnected directive may need to react to being re-connected.
 As such, the `reconnected()` callback should always be implemented alongside `disconnected()`, in order to restore a disconnected directive back to its working state.

-Below is an example of a directive that subscribes to an `Observable` and handles disconnecction and reconnection appropriately:
+Below is an example of a directive that subscribes to an `Observable` and handles disconnection and reconnection appropriately:

 ```js
 class ObserveDirective extends DisconnectableDirective {